-Research has demonstrated that "overly harsh correctional policies and ones that are not age-specific or developmentally appropriate may hinder the reintegration of adolescent and teenage offenders".
-Be Hindering protective factors for desistance, including utilizing institutional confinement instead of less restrictive measures, may backfire, leading to slower progress or even a reversal in progress.
-While Title 15 sets the minimum standards for -compliance, Alameda County is committed to exceeding all minimum standards in the treatment and care of its youth.
-To that end, ACPD will develop and implement a plan to end the use of room confinement, OC Spray, and physical restraints.
-As long as room confinement, pepper spray, and physical restraints are used, reviews of each instance will be conducted to determine appropriate use and compliance with policy.
+Research has demonstrated that "overly harsh correctional policies and ones that are not age-specific or developmentally appropriate may hinder the reintegration of adolescent and teenage offenders".84 Hindering protective factors for desistance, including utilizing institutional confinement instead of less restrictive measures, may backfire, leading to slower progress or even a reversal in progress.85 While Title 15 sets the minimum standards for compliance, Alameda County is committed to exceeding all minimum standards in the treatment and care of its youth.
+To that end, ACPD will develop and implement a plan to end the use of pepper (OC) spray and prone restraint no later than April 1, 2022 room confinement.
+As long as pepper spray and prone physical restraints are used, reviews of each instance will be conducted by the Chief Probation Officer and the JJDPC to determine appropriate use and compliance with policy.
 Incident data will be provided to the appropriate body, which would also include community representation.